nhamilakis/Lexical-benchmark/README.md

 # Lexical-benchmark
-The lexical benchmark  project provides more finegrained human-model comparison on lexical level.
+The lexical benchmark  project provides more finegrained human-model comparison on lexical level by carefully matching the test word set and evalauation tasks.

-This project is divided into following components: i) receptive vocabulary  ii) expressive vocabualry
+It covers the following two aspects: i) receptive vocabulary  ii) expressive vocabualry

-i)  Training

-ii) Eval
 util.py: common functions for the scripts below

 Human.py: get freq of CDI receptive/expressive vocab from CHILDES parents'/children's utterances